What is a VPN tunnel? The basics of online encryption

 Here are answers to some common questions people have about VPN tunnels:

-A: VPN (Virtual Private Network) is the broad term for the entire technology and service that provides a private network over a public one.
-A full tunnel is a specific configuration of a VPN where all of your device's internet traffic is routed through the encrypted VPN tunnel.
-This is in contrast to "split tunneling", where you can choose to send only some of your traffic through the VPN.
+A Virtual Private Network is the technology that creates a private network over a public one.
+A “full tunnel” is a configuration where all of your device’s internet activity is routed through the encrypted connection.
+In contrast, “split tunneling” lets you route only some of your traffic through the secure pathway.

-A: A "VPN device tunnel," sometimes referred to as an "always-on VPN for devices," typically describes a VPN connection that is automatically established by the device itself (for example, a Windows computer) as soon as it starts up, even before a user logs in.
+A “VPN device tunnel” is an always-on VPN connection established by the device itself.
+For example, a computer connects as it starts up, even before a user logs in.
 This ensures all traffic from that device is consistently protected and is often used in business environments for secure remote device management.

 Understanding what is a VPN tunnel is truly the first step towards taking control of your online privacy and security in this digital age.
 It’s a fundamental concept that empowers you to navigate the internet with greater confidence.